Anighogre/Food-Order-Billing-System-Java-Oracle-JDBC-/README.md

 ### 🔹 5.
 User Menu
 Provide a simple menu-driven interface:
-1. Place an order"
+1. Place an order
-2. Print the bill;
+2. Print the bill
 3. Exit